gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 Transmitting and receiving serial data is done simultaneously.
 The received data is automatically stored in SB.

-The serial I/O port on the Gameboy is a very simple setup and is crude compared to standard RS-232 (IBM-PC) or RS-485 (Macintosh) serial ports.
+The serial I/O port on the Game Boy is a very simple setup and is crude compared to standard RS-232 (IBM-PC) or RS-485 (Macintosh) serial ports.
 There are no start or stop bits.